korodum/TrainingAppBack/README.md

 - **LIKES** - Contains the likes the users give to an training
     - id
-    - idUser
+    - userId
-    - idTraining
+    - trainingId

 - **planTrainings** Contains information about the trainings in a plan
     - id
-    - idPlan
+    - planId
-    - idTraining
+    - trainingId
     - sets
     - reps
     - createdAt